mrbmc/mrbmc.github.io/src/portfolio/projects/disney-growth.md

 #### Situation & Challenge

-At the inception of work on Disney+ the "Growth" design team was 3 designers + 1 UX researcher.
-We worked well with engineers and product owners needed to grow the team in breadth and depth.
+At the inception of work on Disney+ the "Growth" design team was small and generalist.
+We worked well with engineers and product owners but needed to grow in breadth and depth.

 ![Growth Team in 2018](/images/portfolio/disney-growth/growth-team-start.png){.center style="padding: 4rem;box-sizing:border-box;"}
 Growth Team - January 2019{.caption}
 #### Solution